Skip to main content

 Connectors

 The glue code is relatively simple, but you need to write code.
-Sometimes you might prefer using an out-of-the-box component, connecting Zeebe with the technology you need just by configuration.
+You might prefer using an out-of-the-box component, connecting Zeebe with the technology you need just by configuration.
 This component is called a Connector.

 A Connector can be uni or bidirectional and is typically one dedicated application that implements the connection that translates in one or both directions of communication.
 Such a Connector might also be helpful in case integrations are not that simple anymore.